-Fraud is committed when a person claiming housing or council tax benefit doesn't tell us their full circumstances.
+Fraud is committed when a person claiming housing or council tax benefit/support doesn't tell us their full circumstances.

-Alternatively they could be about a change in their circumstances whilst we are paying them benefit.
+Alternatively there could be about a change in their circumstances whilst we are paying them benefit.

 Here, we tell you about the types of benefit fraud and how you can report it.

-Benefit fraud is committed when a person claiming housing or council tax benefit doesn't tell us their full circumstances, or about a change in their circumstances whilst we are paying them benefit.
+Benefit fraud is committed when a person claiming housing or council tax benefit/support doesn't tell us their full circumstances, or about a change in their circumstances whilst we are paying them benefit/council tax support

-Benefit fraud is a crime and we have a specialist team working across our borough to prevent and detect fraud.
+Benefit fraud is a crime and our key focus is to prevent and detect fraud.
 We work closely with colleagues in the Department for Work and Pensions and other agencies for many of our investigations.

 If we suspect that someone has committed an offence we may interview them under caution, much in the same way the police do.
-We may prosecute when we believe we have proven benefit fraud, and we can also issue financial penalties and formal cautions where appropriate.
+We may prosecute when we believe we have proven benefit fraud, and we can also issue financial penalties where appropriate.